FirelightWP/easy-fancybox/readme.txt

 }
 `
 - The **Mystique** theme has an option called "Optimize website for faster loading" that will break Easy FancyBox.
 Disable it in Mystique's options > Advanced.
+- Themes like **Envisioned**, **Chameleon** and many others have FancyBox baked in.
+There is no solution other than stripping the theme of all FancyBox related code or disable the plugin and use the theme provided version...

 = Other =